hermangroup/docs/governance/understanding.rst

 sustaining itself on its own without depending on specific actors.

-Note that if you do not operate a masternode, you may still be able to vote on DashBoost proposals.
-See https://www.dashboost.org for more information.
+Note that if you do not operate a masternode, you may still be able to vote on HistoriaBoost proposals.
+See https://www.historiaboost.org for more information.

 Budgets and masternode voting